-To find out more about this programme including exact course dates, please contact either the Director of GPP (for Peacebuilding and Pastoral Couselling), or the Director of IRSA (for Social Analysis and Leadership & Management).
+To find out more about this programme including exact course dates, please contact the Director of IMR for GPP program (Peacebuilding and Pastoral Counselling Leadership &Management), or for RSA program(Social Analysis.

 Contact details are on the inside cover of this handbook.